 Of course, the more one gets into the different specifics of digital pianos, the more it becomes evident that every piano is not suitable for everyone.
 The most important factors in deciding on what digital piano is right for you come from the key features you desire.

-If you are an acoustic pianist who is looking to further his craft, or practice on an instrument similar to a performance environment, then maybe a digital piano is right for you.
+If you are an acoustic pianist that is looking to further his or her craft, or someone that wants to practice on an instrument that simulates certain environments (like Casio’s “Hall Simulator” feature, for instance), then maybe a digital piano is right for you.
 Digital pianos, as stated before, can be designed to the exact specifications of a traditional piano, from the number of keys to the weight of the keys.
-You may be a music producer or DJ who’s looking for more of studio feel, and needs the capabilities to record, store, and perform music.
-That’s when the workstation keyboards come into play.

 The Right Piano for You